Policy Learning with New Treatments: Application to rural electrification

-Before estimating the optimal policy mapping covariate values to prices I give a general illustration of how combining the experimental data, appropriate shape restrictions, and the minimax regret criterion drives the choice of whether and how to implement new treatments.
-For the purposes of this illustration and to make the process easy to visualize, I ignore covariates for the time being.
-However, the same intuition can be understood to apply to the subsequent analysis which targets the policy based on covariates.
+Before estimating the optimal policy mapping covariate values to prices, I illustrate the method for the simple case of no covariates.
+Ignoring covariates for the time being makes the process easier to visualize, and transparently demonstrates how combining the experimental data, shape restrictions, and the minimax regret criterion drives the choice of whether and how to implement new treatments.
+In the next subsection, where I consider policies which target prices on the basis of covariates, the worst-case regret is computed for each covariate value similarly to the no-covariate case of this subsection.

 I first estimate the average takeup at each price.
 Using these first stage estimates, I construct bounds for the effects of each new treatment and explain the difference between these pointwise bounds on outcomes and the estimated identified set $\hat{\mathcal{M}}$.
 Then I consider a fixed policy which assigns a single price to the entire population and find the regret-maximizing demand curve.
 I find the minimax regret optimal policy by finding the policy for which the maximum regret is as small as possible.

 For each $d$ in the experimental data, I plot the mean takeup and utility in Figure \ref{experimentalresults}.
 Mean takeup $m_{0,P}(d) = \E_P[Y(d)]$ is identified from the experimental data for $d\in\mathcal{D}_0$, and estimated mean takeup $\hat m_0(d)$ is simply the sample mean at each price.
 Expected utility for experimental subsidy values is given by $v_{m_P}(d) = (\alpha - (35 - d)) m_P(d)$ and is estimated for $d \in \mathcal{D}_0$ by plugging in $\hat m_0(d)$.
-The price $d=0$ represents a fully subsidized connection, which is clearly undesireable from the decision maker's perspective because the decision maker will recieve $0$ utility, which is the minimum possible, whether or not the household connects.
+The price $d=0$ represents a fully subsidized connection, which is clearly undesirable from the decision maker's perspective because the decision maker will receive $0$ utility, which is the minimum possible, regardless of whether the household connects.
 Amongst the treatment values that appear in the data, $d=15$ achieves the highest utility on average.
 While not shown here, this is largely true of estimated mean utility conditional on $X$ as well.
-Indeed, setting $\mathcal{D} = \mathcal{D}_0$ and solving the empirical welfare maximization problem as in \textcite{kitagawa2018should} with a linear eligibility score as the policy class assigns all individuals to a price of $15$.
+Indeed, setting $\mathcal{D} = \mathcal{D}_0$ and solving the empirical welfare maximization problem as in \textcite{kitagawaWhoShouldBe2018} with a linear eligibility score as the policy class assigns all individuals to a price of $15$.